 Vis – Unavoidable Stop Point During Sailing Croatia

-In the middle of the high seas of the Adriatic there is the island of Vis.
-It is listed among 10 undiscovered islands of dreams and marked as a favorite European destination.
+In the middle of the high seas of the Adriatic, there is the island of Vis.
+It is listed among 10 undiscovered islands of dreams and marked as a favourite European destination.
 Town of Vis, despite a turbulent history, has remained the urbanistically unchanged, architecturally authentic and environmentally clean.

 You’re in the middle of the high seas of the Adriatic…